PhantomGamers/SFP/README.md

 **If you have used the old patcher before make sure to use the Reset Steam option on this one on your first use!**

+**If any of the above is unclear I highly recommend reading this fantastic guide available on the Steam community: <https://steamcommunity.com/sharedfiles/filedetails/?id=1941650801>**

-# Todo
+## Todo

 * Improve automatic detection of correct library CSS file to patch.
 * Improve reliablility of the automatic scanner.

-# Known Issues
+## Known Issues

 * Currently breaks Big Picture Mode chat due to Big Picture not utilizing steamloopback.host
 * Patching the friends list is currently unsupported on Linux and OSX as it uses a different file format from Windows.
 Contributions welcome!
-* The program will crash on exit due to a bug with AvaloniaUI - https://github.com/AvaloniaUI/Avalonia/issues/7588
+* The program will crash on exit due to a bug with AvaloniaUI - <https://github.com/AvaloniaUI/Avalonia/issues/7588>

-# Dependencies
+## Dependencies

 * [.NET 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)

-# Credits
+## Credits

 * Darth from the Steam community forums for the method.
 * [@henrikx for Steam directory detection code.](https://github.com/henrikx/metroskininstaller)
 * [Sam Allen of Dot Net Perls for GZIP compression, decompression, and detection code.](https://www.dotnetperls.com/decompress)